-8. Article 56 EPC - Inventive step

-8.1 With respect to the closest prior art (Windows 3.1), the method of claim 1 solves the problem of how to facilitate a data exchange across different data formats, in particular when transferring non-file data.

-- 8.2 The solution provides for a file contents clipboard format and a file group descriptor format which interact to allow data to be sent in a first format (non-file data) and processed in a second format (file encapsulation) at the receiving data sink. - 8.3 While Windows 3.1 is able to copy a block of text or graphics into the clipboard in corresponding clipboard formats at the same time and to paste the data into a receiving document or window in one of the clipboard formats offered, a clipboard format adding the aforementioned formatting metamorphosis (encapsulation into a file upon transfer of non-file data) does not derive in an obvious manner from the pre-existing operating system. - 8.4 Like the present application, D1 sets out from Windows 3.1 (D1, column 1, lines 10 to 29), but the method of D1 serves a different purpose: It stores each data object persistently (scrap object having a file name, D1, column 6, line 42 to column 7, line 15) in order to avoid a data loss when the user shuts down the computer system or copies fresh data into the clipboard.
-D1 does not suggest expanding the number of clipboard formats.
+- 8. Article 56 EPC Inventive step - 8.1 With respect to the closest prior art (Windows 3.1), the method of claim 1 solves the problem of how to facilitate a data exchange across different data formats, in particular when transferring non-file data. - 8.2 The solution provides for a file contents clipboard format and a file group descriptor format which interact to allow data to be sent in a first format (non-file data) and processed in a second format (file encapsulation) at the receiving data sink. - 8.3 While Windows 3.1 is able to copy a block of text or graphics into the clipboard in corresponding clipboard formats at the same time and to paste the data into a receiving document or window in one of the clipboard formats offered, a clipboard format adding the aforementioned formatting metamorphosis (encapsulation - 18 - T 0425/03 into a file upon transfer of non-file data) does not derive in an obvious manner from the pre-existing operating system. - 8.4 Similar comments apply to the general description of a clipboard provided by D1 (see point 7.2 supra). - Windows 3.1 (D2, column 1, lines 10 to 29), but the method of D2 serves a different purpose: It stores each data object persistently (scrap object having a file name, D2, column 6, line 42 to column 7, line 15) in order to avoid a data loss when the user shuts down the computer system or copies fresh data into the clipboard.
+D2 does not suggest expanding the number of clipboard formats.
 In particular, it does not suggest a clipboard format capable of converting a data format upon a data transfer.
-Notably, D1 is not concerned with transferring non-file data and, thus, does not suggest encapsulating non-file data into a file at a data sink. - 8.5 Remaining document D2 does not give any hint to the claimed solution since, as mentioned before (point 7.3 supra), D2 does not deal with changing a data format during data transfer, and it is not concerned with transferring non-file data.
-Finally, the details of the file group descriptor are neither anticipated nor rendered obvious by the available prior art.

-- 8.6 Therefore, the Board considers the method of claim 1 as involving an inventive step. - 8.7 The dependent method claim 2 includes the steps considered non-obvious in claim 1. - 8.8 The computer-readable medium according to claim 3 is regarded as non-obvious by virtue of its reference to one of the method claims. - The description has been adapted to the present version of claims. - 10.
-The Board concludes that the application and the invention to which it relates meet the requirements of the EPC.
+Notably, D2 is not concerned with transferring non-file data and, thus, does not suggest encapsulating non-file data into a file at a data sink. - 8.6 Finally, none of the available prior art documents anticipates or renders obvious a file list clipboard format of the type claimed. - 8.7 Therefore, the Board considers the method of claim 1 as involving an inventive step. - 8.8 The dependent method claims 2 to 4 include the steps considered non-obvious in claim 1. - 8.9 The computer-readable medium according to claim 5 is regarded as non-obvious by virtue of its reference to one of the method claims. - 19 - T 0425/03 - 9.
+The description has been adapted to the present version of claims. - 10.
+The Board concludes that the application and the invention to which it relates meet the requirements of the EPC. - 20 - T 0425/03 Order For these reasons it is decided that: